cowboydaniel/Arduino-IDE/android/ANDROID_ROADMAP.md

 **Goal**: Get a functional text editor running on Android

 ### What Gets Built
-- Android app structure using python-for-android and Buildozer
+- Android app structure using Qt for Android with PySide6, generated via `pyside6-android-deploy` and Gradle
+- Gradle packaging config (`android-deploy.json`) for reproducible arm64-v8a debug builds
 - PySide6/Qt for Android UI framework integration
 - Basic code editor with syntax highlighting for Arduino C/C++
 - File management (new, open, save, delete)